How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 Please visit Shei-Pa National Park for more information.

 There are several routes to take on this thru hike, but none is easy.
-Hikers can take on some of the peaks on the Holy Ridgeline instead of doing it all at once.
+Hikers can take on some of the peaks on the Holy Ridge instead of doing it all at once.

 Disclaimer: